thomasmarano/CV/README.md

   ## Background

-  I am an enthusiastic and ambitious Full Stack Junior Developer, looking for a London-based role where I can further my programming skills, while also gaining exposure to product management and business strategy.

-  Since graduating from Yale University, I have worked in various business capacities at Citigroup and Intercom, and have now turned all my energy to the wonderful world of coding.
+  Since graduating from Yale University, I have worked in various business capacities at Citigroup and Intercom.
+I have now turned all my energy to the wonderful world of coding and building things.

-  I recently completed a 16-week software development bootcamp at [Makers Academy](https://makers.tech/), and am looking for a company whose culture prizes learning and mentorship, so I can continue to grow as a developer.
+  I am an enthusiastic and ambitious **Full Stack Junior Developer**, looking for a London-based role where I can further my programming skills, while also gaining exposure to product management and business strategy.
+I recently completed a 16-week software development bootcamp at [Makers Academy](https://makers.tech/), and am looking for a company that prizes learning and mentorship to build on what I've learned up til now.

   ## Projects